Open Access at Cardiff

 - Watch our video tutorial on how to add your publications to ORCA.

-Cardiff University has prepared a number of resources and guides (accessible only to Cardiff University staff) to assist researchers in making their work available in an OA format - these include Open Access and Self-Archiving Journal Guides by School and a suggested letter template to use when contacting publishers.
+Cardiff University has prepared a number of resources and guides (accessible only to Cardiff University members) to assist researchers in making their work available in an OA format.

 University contacts for further information